mctinker/Map-Tasker/README.md

 Change list:
+- 4.3 Bug fixes and support for a few additoinal Task actions (see code comments for details)
 - 4.2 Added: Support for single Task detail only (option -t='Task Name Here')
 - 4.1 Fixed: Location of output file corrected to be the current folder in msg box
     - Fixed: If set / not set were reversed